 An incredibly friendly and open human being, Jenny Evans is a talented textile artist and also a successful entrepreneur running her own business in Plymouth.
-We had the pleasure to spend a few hours in her company talking about her life as a textile design student at Cardiff Metropolitan University, her creative process, sources of inspiration and visiting Roath Park Conservatory, one of her favourite places in Cardiff.
+We had the pleasure of spending a few hours in her company, conversing about the milestones of her creative journey, her sources of inspiration and ambitions for the future.

 What can you tell us about Jenny before Jenny Evans Designs?

 It’s strange to look at how much I have done before and since Jenny Evans Designs in such a short space of time!
 My dad died when I was 16 and I think that was a catalyst for me to look at my life and ask myself what I really, truly wanted ‒ which was no regrets, a life filled with excitement, creativity and passion.
 I modelled professionally for 3 years, which was fun, but didn’t challenge me creatively.
 I went to Oman on a 2 month conservation expedition ‒ living in the desert and tracking the Arabian Leopard.
 Then I lived in Australia for a year with my boyfriend and then I came back, set up my business, and started a textiles degree in Cardiff.
 I think before Jenny Evans Designs, I knew I had a passion for nature and art but I didn’t know quite how to combine them.
 Since starting my business, everything has clicked into place and I’ve just run with it!

 What or who inspired you to step into the world of art?